 Strides are 20 to 35 second sprints at your mile race pace, or roughly 85 to 95% effort.
 Typically, they are assigned to a running schedule after an easy recovery run or before a big workout or race.

 Strides are also used as part of the warm-up process to help get the blood flowing to your legs and your heart rate elevated.
-This article will focus on how to use strides after easy runs.
-To learn how to implement strides into your warm-up, read my how to warm-up article.

 How to do Strides